X-rayLaser/TorchAssistant/README.md

 # Examples

-Examples directory contains projects that demonstrate how to use TorchAssistant to train different kinds of neural networks.
+The examples directory contains projects that demonstrate how to use TorchAssistant to train different kinds of neural networks.

 # Documentation

-The documentation for the project can be found [here](https://github.com/X-rayLaser/TorchAssistant/wiki).
+You can find all the documentation for the project [here](https://github.com/X-rayLaser/TorchAssistant/wiki).

 # Usage

-The typical workflow consists of the following steps:
-- write Python/Pytorch code to implement custom models, datasets, etc.
-- write a specification (a spec) file that configures the training process (by defining optimizers, loss functions, metrics and other parameters)
-- run init.py to parse that file and create a training session saved in a chosen directory
-- run train.py to take a training session directory and begin/resume training
-- write another specification file that configures evaluation of models
-- run evaluate.py to validate performance of a trained model against a given set of metrics
-- write yet another specification file configuring inference process
-- run infer.py to manually test the model by feeding it raw input data and observing predicted output

-Once you have a training spec file, create a training session by running a command:
+### Create a new training session configured by a training spec file:
 ```
 python init.py <path_to_specification_file>
 ```

-This should create a training session folder in a location specified in a spec file.
+It should create a training session folder in a location specified in a spec file.

-Start training by running a command (pass a location of the training session folder as an argument):
+### Start training (pass a location of the training session folder as an argument):
 ```
 python train.py <path_to_training_session_folder>
 ```

-States of all models and optimizers are saved automatically whenever another epoch of training ends.
-That means, at any moment you may safely interrupt the script by pressing Ctrl+C. You can then resume training picking up from where you left off (from the last epoch that was interrupted) by executing the above command.
+The script automatically saves the states of all models and optimizers at the end of every training epoch.
+That means that you may safely interrupt this script.
+You can then resume training picking up from where you left off by executing the above command.

-To compute metrics on a trained model, run this command:
+### Compute metrics on a trained model (pass a path to a specification file for evaluation):
 ```
 python evaluate.py <path_to_evaluation_specification_file>
 ```
+The script expects the specification file to contain the location of the training session directory.

-Finally, to test model predictions on your own data, run the command:
+### Test model predictions on your data:
 ```
 python infer.py <path_to_inference_specification_file> input1 input2 ... inputn
 ```
-First argument is the path to specification file for inference, the rest are variable number of user inputs.
-Usually, you have to write a converter class for each of those inputs that specifies how to turn them into a format consumable by the prediction pipeline.
+The first argument is the path to the specification file for inference.
+The rest are a variable number of user inputs.
+Usually, for each of those inputs, you have to write a converter class that specifies how to turn them into a format consumable by the prediction pipeline.

-To learn more about the details of the format of different specification files, see the section on specification in documentation.
+To learn more about the details of the format of different specification files, see the section on the specification in the documentation.

 # License

-This project is licensed under MIT license.
+This project has an MIT license.